fabien-ors/pyswigex/README.md

 ```
 Notes:
   * You may have to git add *.gitignore* which is not selected by `git add *`
-  * You can test your package by installing it locally before building and uploading it to TestPyPi (see below)
+  * You can test your package by installing it locally before building and uploading it to TestPyPi (see *Install from sources* above)

 ### Clean
 This command remove setuptools and SWIG generated stuffs: